-With social media as it is, when companies mess up, online sentiment can take a nosedive.
+When companies mess up, online sentiment can take a nosedive.
 Just ask the fitness center in San Francisco that failed to pay a freelancer.
 (They now have one seriously disgruntled Yelp page!)
 [Update: Looks like most of the angry reviews have been removed.]

 That’s one of the reasons online sentiment analysis has caught so much attention lately.
 Businesses and individuals need to know the buzz in their industry and whether they’re apart of it, for better or worse.

 A slew of social media monitoring tools have cropped up to accommodate this need.
 While they don’t tend to offer the kind of robust analysis that dedicated sentiment analysis are designed to produce, they do allow you to “listen in” to conversations and glean useful insights.

 If you’re looking to do online sentiment analysis but you’re struggling with a limited budget, here are five free social media monitoring tools to get you started!